 - What is it about teaching that is motivating you to leave your current job?

-Any hiring manager wants to know that the person applying for the job is both qualified and cares about being there.
+Hiring managers want to know that the person applying for the job is qualified and cares about being there.
 A job such as teaching magnifies the importance of caring because a teacher is there to serve young people.
-You will present yourself poorly in your teaching interview if you come across as though you’re not interested in getting the position.
+Make sure you emphasize how passionate you are about teaching.

 Before the interview, think through what you love about teaching and why you want to pursue a career in that profession.
 Writing out your thoughts can be a helpful way of processing them.
 You want to answer your interview questions with solid reasons, concrete examples, and personal stories, where appropriate.